Garados007/Graphix/doc/ui/animation.md

 The time values are measured in seconds.

-Hint 1: Some of the effects change a variable.
+> **Hint:** Some of the effects change a variable.
 If the variable should referenced trough an id then the attribute `target-id` should be used instead of `param`.
 The `param` attribute gets only the variable name in the group without the prefix `@`.
 Modifing core values and real values are not enabled.

-Hint 2: In the preview code of the effects the above defined attributes are omited for better readability.
+> **Hint:** In the preview code of the effects the above defined attributes are omited for better readability.

-Hint 3: Each attribute in the effects could be a reference to a variable (except direct linking to animations or prototypes).
+> **Hint:** Each attribute in the effects could be a reference to a variable (except direct linking to animations or prototypes).

 ### AInt